 Active Mining Community

 There is a fairly decent sized gold prospecting community in Pennsylvania.
-If you are new to prospecting, or would just like to meet fellow prospectors in your area, be sure to take a look at the various clubs that are listed at the end of this book.
+If you are new to prospecting, or would just like to meet fellow prospectors in your area, be sure to take a look at the various clubs out there.
 There are currently 4 different Gold Prospectors Association of America (GPAA) chapters in Pennsylvania.
 Many of the members have a lifetimes worth of experience looking for gold in the state and can be an invaluable source for information.

 Additionally, they often have outings throughout the season at different gold bearing creeks around the states.
 This is a great way to learn about prospecting in Pennsylvania, as well as meet up with like-minded individuals who love hunting for gold nuggets!